pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 **Options:**

-- no-cache: `--nocache` will rebuild all Docker images from scratch without using the cache.
+- no-cache: `--no-cache` will rebuild all Docker images from scratch without using the cache.
 By default, this is false.

 - verbose: `-v` or `--verbose` shows additional console output which may be helpful for debugging.